stjudecloud/docs/docs/guides/data/types-of-data.md

 In St. Jude Cloud, we stored aligned sequence reads in the ubiquitous BAM file format.
 For more information on SAM/BAM files, please refer to the [SAM/BAM specification][bam-spec].

 ##### Whole Genome and Whole Exome
-Whole Genome Sequence (WGS) and Whole Exome Sequence (WXS) BAM files were produced by the [Microsoft Genomics Service][msgen] aligned to HG38 (GRCh38 no alt analysis set).
+Whole Genome Sequence (WGS) and Whole Exome Sequence (WES) BAM files were produced by the [Microsoft Genomics Service][msgen] aligned to HG38 (GRCh38 no alt analysis set).
 For more information about how Microsoft Genomics produces BAM files or any other questions regarding data generation, please refer to [the official Microsoft Genomics whitepaper][msgen-whitepaper].

 ##### RNA-Seq